GuildOfWeavers/AirAssembly/specs/README.md

 * `locals` section declares a set of zero or more local variables similar to [function locals](#Function-local-variables).
 * `body` section consists of a set of arithmetic expressions similar to [function bodies](#Function-body) but with the following differences:
   * Body of a constraint evaluator must always resolve to a vector.
 The length of the vector must equal to the number of constraints as specified in the [component signature](#Component-signature).
-  * Unlike pure functions, constraint evaluators have access to the future rows of the execution trace table.
+  * Unlike module functions, constraint evaluators have access to the future rows of the execution trace table.
 The table can be accessed with `load.trace` and `load.static` operations (see [load operations](#Load-operations) for more info).

 The code block below shows a simple example of a constraint evaluator which complements the example of a transition function described previously.
 ```